Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-support.md

 The global dbt Support team is available to dbt Cloud customers by [email](mailto:support@getdbt.com) or by clicking **Create a support ticket** through the dbt Cloud navigation.

 ### Ask dbt Support Assistant
 dbt Support Assistant is an AI widget that provides instant, AI-generated responses to common questions.
-This feature is available to dbt Cloud users and can help answer troubleshooting questions, provide quick explanations, or link to relevant documentation.
+This feature is available to dbt Cloud users and can help answer troubleshooting questions, give a synopsis of features and functionality, or link to relevant documentation.

 The dbt Support Assistant AI widget is separate from [dbt Copilot](/docs/cloud/dbt-copilot), a powerful AI engine that helps with code generation to accelerate your analytics workflows.
 The dbt Support Assistant focuses on answering documentation and troubleshooting-related questions.
 Enabling or disabling AI features in dbt Cloud won't affect the dbt Support Assistant's availability.